wagerr/wagerr-electron-app/README.md

 ## Contributing
 Contributing
-Please read [Contributing.md](Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details